-Wood can be beautiful and can make a home feel warm and comfortable.
-However, if you're looking at wood paneling that is dated, damaged, or made of an inferior veneer, it might have to go.
+Wood paneling can make a home feel warm and comfortable.
+However, if your house is full of paneling that is dated, damaged, or made of an inferior veneer, it might have to go.
 If you don't have the budget to remove it, consider a coat of paint.
 It can instantly make that dingy paneling look fresh and bright for a fraction of the cost.

 Whether or not to paint wood paneling and moldings is a controversial topic.
 When it comes to the cheap wood veneer that was so popular in the 1970s, the answer is almost universally, "yes."
-Yet, when we're talking about more solid types of wood paneling, the answer is a matter of hot debate.
+Yet, when discussing higher-quality, solid wood paneling, the answer is a matter of hot debate.

 Consider the age of your home and the quality of the paneling before you make a decision.
 If you're still undecided and need some inspiration, browse photos of "painted wood paneling."
 You'll find plenty of examples that show you just how spectacular the final product can be.

-If you do decide to paint over the wood paneling in your home, make sure to follow these steps.
-It may seem like cleaning, sanding, and priming are unnecessary, but paneling does require extra attention if you want the wall to look its best.
+If you do decide to paint over the wood paneling in your home, follow the proper steps to ensure it's done right.
+It may seem like cleaning, sanding, and priming are unnecessary, but paneling requires extra attention if you want the wall to look its best.

-Never paint over a dirty surface as the paint won’t adhere properly.
-It will also look quite sloppy because the paint will pick up clumps of dirt and it is impossible to get a flat, clean look.
+Never paint over a dirty surface because the paint won’t adhere properly.
+It will also look quite sloppy because the paint will pick up clumps of dirt, making it impossible to get a flat, clean look.